kuro-nami/tailiwnd-setup/Tailwind.md

 npx tailwindcss init
 ```

-Step 2: Go in tailwind.config.js file change the content:[] line to include this:
+Step 2: Go in tailwind.config.js file change the content:[ ] line to include this:

 ```
 content: ["./src/**/*.{html,js}"],
 ```

-Step 3: Go to input.css and paste this if it shows error,make sure PostCSS Language Support Extension is enabled:
+Step 3: Go to input.css and paste this.
+If it shows error, make sure PostCSS Language Support Extension is enabled:

 ```
 @tailwind base;